By: Tatum Stafford

 Just 75 metres from the sea wall of Hillarys Boat Harbour, Boyinaboat Reef is one of Perth’s most popular snorkelling and dive sites.
 The reef is six metres deep, and houses plenty of fish, crayfish and other marine wildlife.

-The reef also features a series of ten plaques with information about the local flora and fauna, and contains a mixture of caves and swim-through ledges that are perfect practice spots for beginner snorkellers.
+The reef also features a series of ten plaques with information about the local flora and fauna, and contains a mixture of caves and swim-through ledges that are great practice spots.

 How to get there: To reach the reef, park in the lot behind AQWA on Southside Drive.